This is a UEL validated course

 - Qualification from a recognised psychotherapy training college (not counselling), at least 300 hours of training

-- Accrued clinical psychotherapy hours under appropriate clinical supervision (log of clinical hours signed by supervisor)
+- Accrued clinical psychotherapy hours under appropriate clinical supervision (log of clinical hours signed by a BACP accredited or UKCP reg supervisor)

 - At least one year (minimum 40 sessions) of personal psychotherapy (not counselling)